lawpatch/au-ip_license/au-license_ip_restrictive.md

 ### Agreement
 means the terms and conditions constituting the agreement that incorporates this document.

-### Licensee
-means the party receiving the licence of the Intellectual Property Rights in the Provision.

-### Licensor
-means the party licensing the Intellectual Property Rights in the Provision.

 ### Exception
 means the exception to the licence of Intellectual Property Rights.